risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/rw_catalog.md

 title: RisingWave catalogs
 ---

-RisingWave catalogs are tables that store the matadata of system schemas, such as information about the progress of a DDL command or about the snapshots of the RisingWave Meta service.
+RisingwWave catalogs contain system tables and views that provide metadata about different relations in the system, as well as information about the cluster jobs and their status.
+The metadata includes details about each database, schema, and relation in the system, such as materialized views, tables, sources, sinks, indexes, and views.
+The status information includes the progress of DDL commands, system snapshots, and more.

 ## How to display RisingWave catalogs